mkavulich/ccpp-doc/CCPPtechnical/source/CCPPDebug.rst

 Introduction
 ================================

-In order to debug code efficiently with CCPP, it is important to remember the conceptual differences between traditional, physics-driver based approaches and the ones with CCPP.
+In order to debug code efficiently with :term:`CCPP`, it is important to remember the conceptual differences between traditional, physics-driver based approaches and the ones with CCPP.

-Traditional, physics-driver based approaches rely on hand-written physics drivers that connect the different physical parameterizations together and often contain a large amount of "glue code" required between the parameterizations.
+Traditional, physics-driver based approaches rely on hand-written physics drivers that connect the different physical :term:`parameterizations <parameterization>` together and often contain a large amount of "glue code" required between the parameterizations.
 As such, the physics drivers usually have access to all variables that are used by the physical parameterizations, while individual parameterizations only have access to the variables that are passed in.
 Debugging either happens on the level of the physics driver or inside physical parameterizations.
 In both cases, print statements are inserted in one or more places (e.g. in the driver before/after parameterizations to debug).
 In the CCPP, there are no hand-written physics drivers.
-Instead, the physical parameterizations are glued together by a SDF that lists the primary physical parameterizations and so-called interstitial parameterizations (containing the glue code, broken up into logical units) in the order of execution.
+Instead, the physical parameterizations are glued together by an :term:`SDF` that lists the :term:`primary physical parameterizations <primary scheme>` and so-called :term:`interstitial parameterizations <interstitial scheme>` or interstitial schemes (containing the glue code, broken up into logical units) in the order of execution.